Tai On Building: History and background

-Besides residence, it also consists of a shopping centre, parking lot, petrol station and an open garden/terrace area on the waterfront side on the first floor.
-Once upon a time, Tai On Building has its own cinema named Tai On Cinema which was located at the current McDonald's restaurant.
-The 20,000 square feet shopping center is on the ground floor with around hundred shops, including food stalls, grocery stores, Chinese restaurant, stationery store, laundry-shop, hardware store, clinic, bookstore, game center etc. Due to the varieties of shops, many locals in the area besides the building residents often visit Tai On Building for goods and services.
+Besides residence, it also consists of a shopping centre, parking lot, petrol station, and an open garden/terrace area on the waterfront side on the first floor.
+Once upon a time, Tai On Building had its own cinema named Tai On Cinema which was located at the current McDonald's restaurant.
+The 20,000 square feet shopping center is on the ground floor with around hundred shops, including food stalls, grocery stores, Chinese restaurant, stationery store, laundry shop, hardware store, clinic, bookstore, game center, etc. Due to the variety of shops, many locals in the area besides the building residents often visit Tai On Building for goods and services.

 Tai On Building is famous for the food stalls.
 Visitors can find many local snacks from those shops.
 Besides, as most of the food stalls open at night, Tai On Building has been nicknamed "the night market of Hong Kong Island".
 Ten years ago, some of the food stalls did not have the Food Factory License issued by the Food and Environmental Hygiene Department.
-However, in recent years, most of the food stalls are licensed and therefore the hygiene status has been improved.
+However, in recent years, most of the food stalls have been licensed, and therefore the hygiene status has been improved.

-Nowadays, many Hong Kong's style snacks are going to disappear as the young generations are not interested in preserving the local refreshments.
+Nowadays, many Hong Kong-style snacks are going to disappear as the young generations are not interested in preserving the local refreshments.
 However, as Tai On Building is providing more and more local cuisines, the popularity of Tai On Building continues to grow.
 Besides, the most special thing is, currently, not only local citizens but also tourists from all over the world are interested in visiting Tai On Building.
-As a result, in the future, it may become one of the hottest eating spot in Hong Kong.
+As a result, in the future, it may become one of the hottest eating spots in Hong Kong.

 Features

 Door-to-door delivery

-There are 1,884 flats in Tai On Building.
-However, for security reasons, there are no standard letterboxes for householder in the lobby.
-In the past few years, the Owners’ Association of Tai On Building was designed to construct the letterboxes on every floor.
-Nonetheless, the construction cost is too expensive that the Owners’ Association gave up the idea.
-As a result, postmen need to walk along the H-block for delivering every time.
+There are 1,884 flats in the Tai On Building.
+However, for security reasons, there are no standard mailboxes for flat-owners in the lobby.
+In the past few years, the Owners’ Association of Tai On Building looked to construct letterboxes on every floor.
+However, the cost was deemed too expensive, and the Owners’ Association gave up on the idea.
+As a result, postal delivery personnel have to walk along the H-block for delivery every time.

 No visitor registration

-Unlike other typical housing estate, visitors to Tai On Building can go straight up the stairs without any registration.
+Unlike other typical housing estates, visitors to Tai On Building can go straight up the stairs without any registration.
 However, there are more than 200 CCTV in different areas, especially at the corners.
 In addition, there are plainclothes guards working for 24 hours.
 As a result, crime has been reduced in recent years.